Rab Butler: 1942–1945

 With Churchill's leadership being questioned after recent reverses in the Far East and North Africa, Ivor Bulmer-Thomas (14 August 1942) commented that some Conservative MPs saw Butler, rather than Eden, as a potential successor.
 In late November 1942, Butler toyed with the idea of allowing himself to be considered for the job of Viceroy of India (in succession to Lord Linlithgow).
 Eden had been offered the position by Churchill and was seriously considering accepting it.
 In the end, Field Marshal Wavell was appointed.
 Butler helped to write King George VI's Christmas broadcast at the end of 1942.

 Butler lobbied John Anderson, Kingsley Wood and Ernest Bevin for an education bill in 1943, and by the end of 1942, a draft White paper was proceeding through the Lord President's Committee.
 By March 1943, with an Allied victory seeming only a matter of time, Churchill began to support an education bill in 1944 and was aware that he needed to promise postwar improvements and that reforming schools would be cheaper than implementing the Beveridge Report.
-When the White Paper was published on 16 July 1943, church-state relations received the least attention, and Anderson and Wood were happy that the White Paper helped to distract from the Beveridge Report.
-The resulting bill was produced to a civil service blueprint.
-In November 1943, Butler joined the Government Reconstruction Committee.
-James Stuart (Chief Whip) welcomed the publication of the bill in December 1943 as a way of keeping MPs happy without too much party strife.
+When the White Paper was published on 16 July 1943, church-state relations received the least attention.